 Where exactly does God hang out?

 Sometimes it seems like God is wherever his worshipers are, but he does live in a specific place.
-Worship for God started off in the Tabernacle, which was essentially a big tent.
-Then, about three thousand years ago, Solomon, David's son, built a temple in Jerusalem—or Zion—that was literally God's home.
+Worship of the Israelite God started off in the Tabernacle, which was essentially a big tent.
+Then, about three thousand years ago (900 BCE or thereabouts), Solomon, David's son, built a temple in Jerusalem—or Zion—that was literally God's home.

 If you go to Jerusalem today, this language is everywhere, from government documents to city plaques.
 The Zionists took a ton of inspiration from these passages when they were first writing, and made sure it was part of the government's mandate when Israel took Jerusalem in 1967.